Covid-19: ‘We need to immediately stop emerging second wave of pandemic,’ Modi tells CMs

 “We will have to immediately stop the emerging second wave of corona[virus] and for this, we will have to take quick and decisive steps,” Modi said.

 The prime minister said 70 districts of the country have seen an increase of more than 150% in new cases during the last few weeks.
 “We are seeing Covid-19 cases even in areas which were considered safe zones,” he added.
-“We do not have to create panic among people but need to take some initiatives to help people.”
+“If we don’t stop this pandemic right now, then there could be a nationwide outbreak...We do not have to create panic among people but need to take some initiatives to help people.”

 The prime minister told the chief ministers that the fight against the pandemic is also a test of “good governance”.
 West Bengal Chief Minister Mamata Banerjee did not attend the meeting.
 She was seen campaigning for the upcoming Assembly elections.